kenkangxgwe/lsp-wl/README.md

     git clone https://github.com/kenkangxgwe/lsp-wl.git
     ```

-2. Install the dependent paclets with the correct versions (currently 1.0 or
-later) from the Wolfram kernel / Mathematica.
+2. Install the dependent paclets with the latest versions from the Wolfram kernel / Mathematica.
 (_This will cost some time for the first time_) :
     ``` mathematica
     PacletInstall["CodeParser"]
     PacletInstall["CodeInspector"]
+    PacletInstall["ZeroMQLink"] (* 1.2.6+ *)
     ```

 3. Install the client.
 Currently, we provide the VS Code extension on [Visual